puffyCid/artemis-api/artemis-docs/docs/Artifacts/linux.md

 Linux.

-A main focus point of artemis is to make a best effort to not rely on the Windows APIs.
+A main focus point of artemis is to make a best effort to not rely on the Linux APIs.
 Since artemis is a forensic focused tool, we do not want to rely on APIs from a potentially compromised system.

 However, artemis does use the Linux API for a handful of artifacts: